L&I Proposes Moderate Increase in Workers’ Comp Rates for 2023

 Consistent with insurance principles, L&I also tries to keep additional assets (contingency reserve) above the amount of these liabilities in order to cover unexpected future events that will likely occur.
 Unexpected events include downturns in the economy that may affect fund investments and opportunities for workers to return to work, court decisions that may increase future benefits, or natural disasters that affect workplaces.

 L&I keeps a lower contingency reserve than other workers' compensation insurers, including other state workers' compensation funds.
 The private insurance industry and other state funds have, on average, a surplus of between 50% and 60% above their liabilities.
-As of June 30, 2021, the Washington State Fund had a contingency reserve at 29.6% of liabilities, below that of other insurers.
+Based on preliminary June 30, 2022, data, the Washington State Fund had a contingency reserve at 27% of liabilities.

 In recent years, L&I has been providing vocational support and assistance much earlier in claims.
 It's helping reduce long-term disability and improving return-to-work results for those hurt on the job.
-The agency's Stay-at-Work Program is also making a difference, providing employers more than $100 million to help keep more than 40,000 workers on light duty while they heal.
+Our Stay-at-Work Program is also making a difference, providing employers more than $100 million to help keep more than 40,000 employees on light duty while they heal.

 L&I has several initiatives underway that are lowering costs by focusing on better outcomes for injured workers.
 Some examples include promoting workplace safety, ensuring injured workers receive quality health care, providing vocational services to workers, and supporting employers who want to keep injured employees on a job.